awestover/enchantedForest/story/story3_kevin.md

 Last time we were stupid.
 You're better off without us.
 We'll just sit back for this one.
 *takes on terioth alone*
 shit this time it's differnt
-Bucky gets his ass handed to him oh shit this time is different.
+Bob gets his ass handed to him oh shit this time is different.

-*bucky dies*
-uses dark levancy instinctually, from observing kienan
+The Terioth was barely affected by Bob's levancy.
+The Terioth struck Bob down.
+"Bob!!!!"
+Bob heard Bucky shout from the side.
+Out of the corner of his left eye, vision partially obscured by blood streaming across his face from a large gash on his forehead, Bob saw the Terioth charge forward.
+It was almost upon him.
+Bob was scared, but felt a kind of peace.
+*Bucky will have the good sense to run.
+At least Mercury and Azeala will force him to.
+I think they'll be able to get along without me.
+It will probably be hard for Bucky.
+But maybe it's better this way.
+I've brought a lot of hardship on him.*
+Bob focussed his vision again on the approaching Terioth and forced a smile upon his face...
+Which was then completely shattered as the unthinkable happened.
+Bob stared with horror as he watched Bucky, running from his hiding spot towards the Terioth screaming.
+Mid-stride Bucky launched a sharp rock at the Terioth, which hit its head.

+Some combination of Bucky's auditory and physical stimulus caused the Terioth to turn in a massive arc in its charge, veering away from Bob and towards Bucky.

+"Bucky!!!!"
+Bob shouted in despair.
+Bucky's purpose, distracting the Terioth accomplished, he attempted a retreat, but the Terioth was too fast.
+Bob pelted the Terioth with Levancy, while using wind levancy to rush towards it.

+While Bob was still over a thousand units of distance away the Terioth caught up to Bucky.
+The Terioth's tusk went straight through the center of Bucky's chest.
+The Terioth then slowed down and shook Bucky off of it's tusk, and started to come back for Bob.

 The world stopped.
 His best friend since childhood, the one person in the entire world who understood him completely.
 Gone.
 How strange it felt, something he had assumed was a constant in his life to disappear in mere moments.
 The undying optimisim, the anchor that had prevented him from sinking into darkness and sadness, now cracked and broken.
 He would never talk to Bucky again, never listen to another one of